SAP-archive/karydia/install/README.md

 # Installation
-karydia can be installed as a webhook into any Kubernetes cluster.
+Karydia can be installed as a webhook into any Kubernetes cluster.

-The installation processes uses [Helm](https://github.com/helm/helm) to get karydia up and running and is split up into two parts.
+The installation processes uses [Helm](https://github.com/helm/helm) to get Karydia up and running and is split up into two parts.

 You can also do an [installation by hand](../docs/manualInstallation.md) without Tiller.